What We Do

 Seeking to address immediate aspects of human suffering such as hunger, healthcare and homelessness, our Frances Martinez Community Service Center provides diverse, bilingual human and emergency services.

-Outreach to Minority & Women Veterans
+Enhanced Outreach to Women Veterans & Veterans of Color

 Provides crisis intervention services for families that are facing new and/or additional challenges as result of economic hardship.
 This program provides comprehensive advocacy, translation, information and referrals for community members seeking emergency services such as sexual assault/abuse support, substance abuse recovery, food, shelter, eviction money, childcare, and various other emergency needs.